Visiting Birmingham Museum and Art Gallery

 All of the Learning Zone is accessible for wheelchair users; we also have an easy access toilet available.
 Access to the rest of the museum is then accessible via a lift in the Learning Zone.

 Goodie bags are available to pre-order and need be be paid for on the day.
 We can prepare your own individual goodie bags or you can choose from our suggested goodie bag options, which start at £1.
-For more details and to pre-order your bags please download the Goodie Bag Order Form (PDF).
+For more details and to pre-order your bags please download the Goodie Bag Order Form (Word format).

 Pupil / Teacher Ratio

 For all Key Stage 1 and 2 school groups a ratio of 1 adult for every 10 pupils is required.
 A failure to meet these ratios may result in your session being cancelled upon arrival.